solsolet/solsolet/README.md

 - 🌞 Hi, I’m @solsolet
-- 💗 I’m interested in music, videogames and design :)
+- 💗 I’m interested in videogames, graphic design, UI/UX design and music :)
 - 🎮 I’m currently studying Multimedia Engineering
 - 🔎 I’m looking to collaborate on projects related to my interests and learn a lot of things :P
-- 🗣 I speak Catalan, Spanish and I'm learning English
+- 🗣 I speak Catalan, Spanish, English and a little bit of French

 <!---
 solsolet/solsolet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.